Asoul-au/ASoul-Comment/README.md

 ### React developer wanted!

-This repo is requesting react developer to join us `@Github/Asoul-au` origination.
+This repo is requesting react developer to join us `@Github/Asoul-au` organization.

 Currently, it's using `Typescript & React` to create a modern web page using `@microsoft/fluentui`